clearcontainers/runtime/README.md

 all log data is sent to both the specified logfile and the system log.
 The latter is useful as it is independent of the lifecycle of each container.

-To view runtime log output,
+To view runtime log output:

 ```bash
 $ sudo journalctl -t cc-runtime